Packing d-dimensional balls into a d+1-dimensional container: The volume needed to stab or pack hyperdisks

-While in two dimensions all (infinitely many) unit-length line segments can be packed into a single fixed rectangle (Figure~\ref{fig:segment-packing}), we now show that this is not true in three dimensions.
+While in two dimensions all (infinitely many) unit-length line segments can be packed into a single fixed rectangle (Figure~\ref{fig:segment-packing}), this is not true in higher dimensions.
+We will show that volume~$O(n^{\frac{d-1}{d}})$ is sometimes needed but also always sufficient to stab~$n$ similar unit hyperdisks in~$\Reals^{d+1}$.
+This will imply similar lower bounds for packing inside a convex container and similar upper bounds for packing inside an axis-parallel box.

-\begin{theorem} Packing a set of~$n$ unit disks requires a container of volume $\Omega(\sqrt{n})$ in the worst case. \end{theorem} \begin{proof} We construct a set~$\disks$ of~$n$ unit-radius disks as follows: we pick a a $c\times c$-square in the $xy$-plane that is centered at the origin, for some constant~$c > 0$.
-We partition the square into grid cells with side length~$\eps = c/\sqrt{n}$, and project each grid point vertically up onto the unit-radius sphere, see Figure~\ref{fig:GridOnSphere}.
-These~$n$ points define the normal vectors for our set~$\disks$ of disks.
-When~$c$ is small enough, all normals make an angle of less than~$\phi_0$ with the~$z$-axis.
+\begin{theorem} There is a family~$\disks$ of~$n$ unit hyperdisks in~$\Reals^{d+1}$ whose normals make an angle of at most~$\phi_0 = \arccos(1/\sqrt{d+1})$ with the positive~$x_{d+1}$-axis, such that, for each subfamily~$\disks'\subset \disks$, any stabbing of~$\disks'$ in any direction~$s$ needs length~$\Omega(|\disks'|/n^{1/d})$. \end{theorem} \begin{proof} The claim is obviously true for~$d = 1$, so we assume~$d \geq 2$.
+We construct a set~$\disks$ of~$n$ hyperdisks as follows: we pick a $d$-dimensional hypercube with side length~$c$ in the hyperplane normal to the~$x_{d+1}$-axis that is centered at the origin, for some constant~$c > 0$.
+We partition the hypercube into grid cells with side length~$\eps = c/n^{1/d}$, and project each grid point in the positive $x_{d+1}$-direction onto the unit-radius sphere, see Figure~\ref{fig:GridOnSphere}.
+These~$n$ points define the normal vectors for our set~$\disks$ of hyperdisks.
+When~$c$ is small enough (depending on $d$), all normals make an angle of less than~$\phi_0$ with the~$x_{d+1}$-axis.

 We observe next that the angle made by any two of the normal vectors is at least~$\eps$.
 Indeed, since any two grid points~$p_1, p_2$ have distance at least~$\eps$, so do their projections~$p'_1$ and~$p'_2$.
-The angle~$\measuredangle p'_1 o p'_2$ is the length of the great circle arc between~$p'_1$ and~$p'_2$ on~$\mathbb{S}^{2}$, so it is longer than~$|p'_1p'_2|$, see Figure~\ref{fig:proj}.
+The angle~$\measuredangle p'_1 o p'_2$ is the length of the great circle arc between~$p'_1$ and~$p'_2$ on~$\mathbb{S}^{d}$, so it is longer than~$|p'_1p'_2|$, see Figure~\ref{fig:proj}.